-Part of Holme's benthic survey was revisited in 2006, covering a large extent of the Channel coast (Hinz & Jenkins, in prep).
-The main aims of this resurvey were to describe the current status of benthic communities and compare the data to the historic survey to investigate potential changes in the communities.
-Comparison of the 1950s and 2006 surveys showed benthic species distributions remained similar, in general, with little or no obvious trends consistent with warming sea temperatures.
-The eastward movements of Lusitanean species that have been observed in some intertidal fauna were not generally reflected in the subtidal benthos, although some additional species not documented by Holme in the 1950s were observed, such as brittlestar Amphiura incana and the shrimp Athana nitescens.
-Comparisons between historic and contemporary datasets can be complicated by methodological constraints and fishing is likely to have exerted an influence on the benthic communities in the western Channel (Capasso et al., in press), making it difficult to separate causal factors.
-Nevertheless, the area is a biogeographic boundary where (arguably) temperature-driven distribution changes are most likely to be displayed and there is ample evidence of change for other species groups, so the observation of additional benthic species in the 2006 survey suggests that further work in this area would be beneficial.
+The 2006 survey re-sampled a subset of Holme's original stations, over a large area of the Channel coast.
+The main aims of this resurvey were to describe the current status of the communities and investigate potential changes.
+Benthic species distributions remained similar, in general, between the 1950s and 2006, with little or no obvious trends consistent with warming sea temperatures.
+The eastward movements of Lusitanean species that have been observed in some intertidal fauna were not generally reflected in the subtidal benthos, although some additional species not documented by Holme in the 1950s were observed (such as the brittle star Amphiura incana and and the shrimp Athanas nitescens).
+Comparisons between historical and contemporary datasets can be complicated by methodological constraints and fishing is likely to have exerted an influence on the benthic communities in the western Channel (Capasso et al., 2009), making it difficult to separate causal factors.
+Nevertheless, the area is a biogeographic boundary where (arguably) temperature-driven distribution changes are most likely to be displayed and there is ample evidence of change for other species groups, so the observation of additional benthic species in the 2006 survey suggests that further work in this area is warranted.

-Trans-regional patterns: Hard substrates in the Channel and South-West Approaches i.
-Seafans
+Trans-regional patterns: Hard substrates in the Channel and South-West Approaches